 Where to Go Ice Fishing for Brown Trout

-When fishing at a safe location, remember that trout often move from deep holes to shallower areas during the winter.
-Use a fish finder to locate places where the water is the right depth and you will catch fish.
+Once you find a safe location, remember that trout often move from deep holes to shallower areas during the winter.

 What color lures do brown trout like?